 Mould can be a horrible nuisance in our homes.
 Not only is it unsightly and potentially dangerous to our health, but it can also be a costly affair.
 This is especially if the mold is left to flourish.
-Doing mold removal quickly can save you lots of money, and can avoid having to resort to dangerous and expensive chemical solutions.
+Doing mould removal quickly can save you lots of money, and can avoid having to resort to dangerous and expensive chemical solutions.
 Treating mould quickly and effectively can avoid damage to you soft furnishing and decor.
-Do you really want to apply for a short term loan and spend lots of money on replacing all your curtains, bedding and soft furnishings just because you put off dealing with the problem?
+Do you really want to apply for a quick short term loan and spend lots of money on replacing all your curtains, bedding and soft furnishings just because you put off dealing with the problem?

 Delaying action could be an expensive mistake.
 Do you really want to get into debt when simple cleaning and prevention measures now could save you having to spend hundreds or thousands of pounds later?
-Do the sensible thing, read on to learn more about molds.
+Do the sensible thing, read on to learn more about moulds.
 Discover how to clean them away and stop them coming back.
 It will help you save money.
 It can also avoid the potential of having to get into debt to replace ruined belongings.

 The EU (European Union), in collaboration with the WHO (World Health Organisation), makes the following statement:“Damp and Mould: why you should care!

 In Europe, an estimated 10–50% (depending on the country) of the indoor environments where human beings live, work and play are damp.
 Too much moisture makes a home stuffy and gives it a faint odour.
 Humid walls create a coldness that makes more heating necessary and increases energy bills.
 You can find an in-depth review of mould here.